adydezai/Walkthrough/README.md

 ![directorylisting](https://user-images.githubusercontent.com/22067818/37248580-bfee2da0-2529-11e8-88ca-4062b40ac841.PNG)

 Have a look at **phpbash.php** file and will link the details: https://github.com/arrexel/phpbash read through!
-What this does is gives you a code execution capability which can also be used to drop web shells on vulnerable websites.
+What this does is gives you a code execution capability which can also be used to drop web shell on vulnerable websites.
 Good to Know!
 Enumerating more into the system (LinuxPrivChecker.py or **cat /etc/passwd**), bring to you two user accounts of which **scriptmanager** (isnt that an unusual name?
 Hmm) interests more due to fact that it can access **/scripts** folder in **root** directory.

 Amazing! we can see a few scripts with **.py** extension.
 Thats not it, after a lot of drama to the point where frustration was so high that i left my listening port open for a long time and a downloaded reverse shell script in **/scripts** folder, at the same time trying to mess around with some other files.
 I got back to my listening shell and there you go, root dance with Cron-Jobs!